Thirdwrist/shoppinpal/readme.md

 - [ ] Make release date nullable on validation and DB schema
 - [ ] Create a setup guide
 - [ ] Explain thought process
+- [ ] Mention design patterns used across the application and links
+- [ ] How to execute test effectively